francescor/swarm/README.md

 # Wireguard for the swarm

-The NFS server is also serve as the gateway for all swarm nodes: a wireguard peers to a VPN wireguard provider (mullvad).
+The NFS server is also the gateway for all swarm nodes: a wireguard peers to a VPN wireguard provider (mullvad).

 Firewall traffic to the internet for swarm nodes use the NFS/Wireguard gw